Nearly a quarter of endowments and

 The data back up headline-grabbing moves

-in recent years to cut hedge fund allocations.
+from several major pension funds in recent years to cut hedge fund allocations.
 However, Konicki emphasized that

 endowments and foundations were not giving up on hedge funds altogether.